rhjensen79/ops2devops/4.Kubernetes/1.Task/README.md

 - Run `kubectl apply -f deployment.yml``
 - See the deployment now happens in the namespace you just specified, by running `kubectl get all -n studentx`, without you typing it in each command.
 - Delete the deployment again by running `kubectl delete -f deployment.yml``

+## See all deployments / pods

+- If you want to see all deployments across namespaces, then run `kubectl get deployments -A`
+- You can do the same with pods `kubectl get pods -A`
+- Or just type `kubectl get all -A` if you want to see (almost) all types of things running.